timoerlemans/sff-book-recommendations/SFF Books recommendations.md

 - Terry Pratchett
 	- Discworld, 41 books (The Colour of Magic, The Light Fantastic, Equal Rites, Mort, Sourcery, Wyrd Sisters, Pyramids, Guards!
 Guards!, Eric, Moving Pictures, Reaper Man, Witches Abroad, Small Gods, Lords and Ladies, Men at Arms, Soul Music, Interesting Times, Maskerade, Feet of Clay, Hogfather, Jingo, The Last Continent, Carpe Jugulum, The Fifth Elephant, The Truth, Thief of Time, The Last Hero, The Amazing Maurice and His Educated Rodents, Night Watch, The Wee Free Men, Monstrous Regiment, A Hat Full of Sky, Going Postal, Thud!, Wintersmith, Making Money, Unseen Academicals, I Shall Wear Midnight, Snuff, Raising Steam, The Shepherd's Crown) (Released 1983-2015)

+- Michael J. Sullivan

+- J.R.R.
+Tolkien
+	- The Hobbit (Released 1937)
+	- The Lord of the Rings, 3 books (The Fellowship of the Ring, The Two Towers, The Return of the King) (Released 1954-1955)

+- Brent Weeks
+	- The Night Angel, 3 books (The Way of Shadows, Shadow's Edge, Beyond the Shadows) (Released 2008)
+	- Lightbringer, 5 books (The Black Prism, The Blinding Knife, The Broken Eye, The Blood Mirror, The Burning White) (Released 2010-2019)

 - Gene Wolfe
 	- The Fifth Head of Cerberus (Released 1972)